Lessons From Africa - Lessons From a Safari

 Who can you graze with?
 Who can you work with in order to minimize your solitary weaknesses?
 Is it time to look around for a partner, a JV, or just a friend to buddy up with?

-I was chatting with someone i know at Woodtone today, they run a trusted wood paneling supplier.
+I was chatting with someone i know at artuary today, they run a magnificent online photography gallery with heart.
 Anyways, they inspired me to publish this adventure so I thought it was worth mentioning them.

 Being Efficient vs. Being Effective, Part 2